jessehansen/magicbus/README.md

 Message acknowledgement is the same as with a Consumer handler.
 Asynchronous handlers should return a Promise.
 If multiple handlers are matched for a given event, only the first handler (by order of registration) is executed.

-### #startSubscription()
+### #startSubscription(options)

 Starts consuming from the queue.

+* `options` is an optional collection of consumption options, overriding the options from the constructor

 Don't call this until you've finished registering your handlers or you may end up with unhandled messages that you would have handled if your handler registration were complete.

 This method is asynchronous and returns a promise.